 600 items found, showing page 4 of 50

-Arla Foods amba’s on account price for conventional and organic milk for July 2019 will remain unchanged.
-However, this month it will be negatively impacted by a slight quarterly currency smoothing adjustment of 0.01 pence per litre.
-When applied to the UK manufacturing price this will reduce Arla’s pence per litre for conventional milk to 30.22 pence and 41.97 pence per litre for organic milk from 1 July for Arla’s farmer owners.
+The Arla on-account prices for conventional and organic milk will remain unchanged for April 2020.
+However, there will be a slight quarterly currency adjustment downwards of 0.15 pence per litre.
+When applied to the UK manufacturing price Arla’s pence per litre for its farmer owners for conventional milk will be 30.79 pence and the organic price 39.83 pence per litre, from 1 April.

 Arla Foods, the UK’s biggest dairy company, is teaming up with Sainsbury’s to donate 10p from every purchase across a range of its dairy products to Sport Relief.

 Kids consume 5,738 sugar cubes a year, yet kids’ preference for sugary snacks is often an assumption, and kids do actually enjoy more simple and natural foods just as much, according to a new Arla Explorers study.